This little-known financial benefit can make a big difference for veterans or their surviving spouses.

 To qualify for the Aid and Attendance benefit, the claimant must also show that he or she needs long-term care assistance.
 The VA does not limit assistance to those in need of nursing home care.
 Need for home caregiver services or an assisted living facility is sufficient.
 Claimants who are legally blind or who suffer from any form of dementia will generally qualify, as will claimants with physical infirmities that result in a need for long-term care assistance.

-There are also income and asset restrictions applicable to the Aid and Attendance benefit.
-There is no specific income limit that will apply to every claimant.
-Instead, the income test used by the VA requires a comparison between the claimant’s gross monthly income and the recurring medical expenses paid each month.
+Some income and asset restrictions apply to the Aid and Attendance benefit.
+No specific income limit will always apply to every claimant.
+Instead, the VA’s income test compares the claimant’s gross monthly income with the recurring medical expenses paid each month.
 In very broad terms, unless a claimant is spending the bulk of his or her monthly income on long-term care costs, he or she will fail the income test.
-Health insurance and drug plan premiums are common qualified recurring medical expenses claimed by those seeking the Aid and Attendance benefit, but larger expenses, such as home caregivers, assisted living fees, and nursing home costs, also count as qualified recurring medical expenses and are more commonly relied upon to pass the income test.
+Those seeking the Aid and Attendance benefit can claim health insurance and drug plan premiums as qualified recurring medical expenses.
+But claimants more commonly rely on larger expenses like home caregivers, assisted living fees, and nursing home costs, to pass the income test.

-In addition, the new rules impose a three year look back.
-When a claimant transfers assets out of his or her name within that three year look back, those transfers must be disclosed to the VA at the time of application.
-Some transfers will result in a penalty period during which benefits will not be paid even though the claimant may otherwise be qualified.
-The more transferred, the longer the penalty, up to a five year limit.
+In addition, the rules impose a three-year lookback.
+When a claimant transfers assets out of his or her name within that three-year lookback, those transfers must be disclosed to the VA at the time of application.
+Some transfers will result in a penalty period, during which benefits will not be paid even though the claimant may otherwise be qualified.
+The more transferred, the longer the penalty, up to a five-year limit.

 Recent Veterans Benefits Articles

 Recent Veterans Benefits Questions

 Are Veterans Benefits a fit for you?
 We can help.